HDR Examinations - FAQs for examiners

 The Australian Taxation Office provides further information on ABNs.

-If you are an overseas examiner, your honorarium is approved within 7 business days, then your payment will be deposited into your nominated bank account by Western Union in your home country's currency within 21 business days.
+If you are an overseas examiner, your honorarium is approved within 7 business days, then your payment will be deposited into your nominated bank account by Convera in your home country's currency within 21 business days.

 If you are a domestic examiner with an ABN, your honorarium will be approved within 7 business days, then your payment will be deposited into your nominated bank account by our Finance department within 21 business days.